 Background studies

 Background studies help ensure the safety of all Minnesotans.
-Certain individuals, due to the nature of their job or role with an entity, or their work and contact with vulnerable populations, must have a Department of Human Services (DHS) background study that complies with state and federal requirements.
+Certain individuals, due to the nature of their job or role, must have a Department of Human Services (DHS) background study that complies with state and federal requirements.
 Minnesota statutes direct the background study process for entities required to initiate background studies.
+A study determines whether a person has committed an act that would disqualify them from certain positions.
+Requirements vary based on the type of position.
+A summary of the general process can be found in the Background Studies Overview (PDF).
+Certain provider types and services have been designated as high risk and are required to complete an off-cycle revalidation background study as soon as possible.